davenquinn/geologic-patterns/doc/FGDC-documentation.md

 ## Motivation

-The FGDC reference reference manual is a masterpiece of cartographic design, and the symbology is unmatched in quality and breadth.
+The FGDC reference manual is a masterpiece of cartographic design, and the symbology is unmatched in quality and breadth.
 Patterns are [available](https://pubs.usgs.gov/tm/2006/11A02/) as `.eps` and `.pdf` files, and a subset is packaged as an ESRI ArcGIS `*.style` file.